WebOrigami/docs/src/content/framework/tutorial.md

 <h1>\{\{ ./title }}</h1>
 ```

-You're now going to create a similarly skeletal template for an invidual person.
+You're now going to create a similarly skeletal template for an individual person.

 <span class="tutorialStep"></span> **Try it:** In the src folder, create a new template called `person.ori`.
 Inside the template, create a `<h1>` heading with a `\{\{ … }}` placeholder that displays the person's name.